Glam, Glitter

 Bryan Ferry, Roxy Music: Glam’s Great Melancholic: Bryan Ferry

-Profile by Barney Hoskyns, Independent, The, 2000
+Profile by Barney Hoskyns, The Independent, 2000

 BY HIS OWN slightly shamefaced admission, the first thought that raced through Bryan Ferrys mind as he came within a hairs breadth of plunging to ...